Julian-Robinson/blog/source/_posts/Blazor-Not-Just-Another-Client-Side-Framework.md

 Blazor - an experimental .NET web framework running C# in the client side using WebAssembly has been causing quite a stir over the last few months, those fatigued trying to keep up with JavaScript's Framework-of-the-Month have been keeping a keen eye on Blazor with the (high) hopes of being able to ditch the JavaScript world completely.

 I thought it was about time I jumped in and had a look at what it offered - so I spent an evening downloading and mucking around with the initial Blazor application template.
-This post covers my initial observations and thoughts while doing so and covers some simple Blazor topics such as it's Targets and Dependencies, Component Functions, Routing and Navigation, and the Component Lifecycle.
+This post covers my initial observations and thoughts while doing so and covers some simple Blazor topics such as Blazor's targets and dependencies, component functions, routing and navigation, and the component lifecycle.

 <!-- More -->